Geoff Morrow: Business

 Morrow established Geoff Morrow Music.
 One record company was sold to RCA and the other to EMI.
-In 1990, he bought the Manchester Opera House and Palace Theatre, Manchester.
-His latest musical, A Legendary Romance, produced by Laurence Myers, successfully "tried out" in New Hampshire.
+In 1990, he bought the Manchester Opera House and Palace Theatre, Manchester for £6 million, and would produce numerous shows held there.
+He was also a major shareholder of the Caesars Palace cabaret in Luton, and was appointed director in January 1993.
+As of 2015, he is currently chairman for Gate Ventures.